 When building your LinkedIn profile, it's important to pay attention and think carefully about how to write your LinkedIn Summary.
 People can indeed see more information about you when looking at the timeline of where you have worked or reading the posts that you publish.

 This can be the opening door for new career opportunities, finding clients, or making new partnerships.
-You also have the chance to show your personality, and when you complete this section, the LinkedIn algorithm sees your profile as complete.
+You also have the chance to show your personality.
+Besides, when you complete this section, the LinkedIn algorithm sees your profile as complete.
 This can help you gain more visibility on the platform.

 How to Write a LinkedIn Summary